froggomad/titled-collection-view-challenge/README.md

 that all tests are passing (when unit tests are enabled) and all features behave as expected, but this isn't necessarily feasible for every single commit in every single project.
-3. Double check that the project builds and runs before you push your commit 😉
+3. Double check that the project builds and runs before you push your commits 😉
 4. When you've finished all challenges, [create a Pull Request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) back to the [main challenge repository](https://github.com/froggomad/titled-collection-view-challenge)
 5. Comment on the article where you found this challenge: "I completed the challenge: \<link to Pull Request\>"